 Outreach signups for Spring 2024 are closed for the semester.
 We thank you for your interest.
 Those who are interested are encouraged to sign up next semester.

 The UF Chemistry Club Science Outreach Program is an exciting opportunity for UF undergraduates to share their enthusiasm for science with K-8 students at Alachua County schools.
-Participating members are put into groups of two or three and assigned a classroom to work with each semester.
-Depending on the teacher’s needs and volunteer availability, volunteers will visit a classroom either weekly, biweekly (twice a month), or monthly to perform labs and demonstrations that supplement topics being studied in the classroom.
-Detailed instructions for the activities are available for download on the Outreach Lab Library page.
+Participating members are put into groups and assigned a classroom to work with each semester.
+Depending on the teacher’s needs and volunteer availability, volunteers will visit a classroom weekly, biweekly (twice a month), or monthly to perform labs and demonstrations that supplement topics being studied in the classroom.
+Detailed instructions for the activities are available on the Outreach Lab Library page.
 Volunteers will bring most necessary supplies.
 Labs can be modified or created upon request to fit your students’ needs.